realpython/python-guide/docs/writing/style.rst

 PEP 8
 -----

-PEP 8 is the de-facto code style guide for Python.
+:pep:`8` is the de-facto code style guide for Python.

-    :pep:`8`

 Conforming your Python code to PEP 8 is generally a good idea and helps make code more consistent when working on projects with other developers.
 There